kodaho/manen/README.md

 - an implementation of the [Page Object Model](https://www.selenium.dev/documentation/en/guidelines_and_recommendations/page_object_models/) design pattern
-- a class which improves the operability of a Selenium's Webdriver
+- a class which improves the operability of a Selenium's WebDriver
 - a function to easily find and isolate DOM elements inside a Selenium page

 This package aims to provide you the tools to write more concise, flexible and powerful code